Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

     ent0 = Entry(....font=(font_family,font_size,'bold'))
     .....

-If we need to have limits then it is best to separate this from the validation, and have a labelframe to enclose our limit labels and entry (see later 09float_function.py).
+If limits are required then it is best to separate these from the validation, and have a labelframe to enclose the limit labels and entry (see later 09float_function.py :ref:`float-function`).

+.. _entry-float:

 .. container:: toggle